electron/electron/docs/tutorial/code-signing.md

 # Signing & notarizing macOS builds

-Properly preparing macOS applications for release require two steps: First, the app needs to be code-signed.
+Properly preparing macOS applications for release requires two steps: First, the app needs to be code-signed.
 Then, the app needs to be uploaded to Apple for a process called "notarization", where automated systems will further verify that your app isn't doing anything to endanger its users.